Content on this page requires a newer version of Adobe Flash Player.

 Upper Row:

-Mr Stephen Boyle (Chair), Whitstable, England
+Mr Stephen Boyle (Chair), Herne Bay, England

 Dr Sheelagh O’Reilly, Argyll & Bute, Scotland